-There are shelves and shelves full of books about the running, some of which are worth more of your time than others.
-But which are the ones to pick up between races?
-Which ones will inspire you to push yourself that little bit further, that little bit longer, and see you reach new levels of endurance you never thought you could achieve?
+There are shelves and shelves full of books about running.
+Some will inspire you to push yourself that little bit further, that little bit longer, and see you reach new levels of endurance you never thought you could achieve.

 These books offer insight and inspiration in equal measure, as well as attempts to decipher why we actually enjoy lacing up our trainers on and putting ourselves in an uncomfortable situation, often on a daily basis.